ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 The best solution is to decouple the move from the execution without increasing the latency or the cost.
 This way, the side-channel attacks are no longer possible because the move is not executed immediately.
 To avoid increasing the latency, the move must be executed at the end of the block.
+Note that contracts can define the handleRefund function, which will be called with value equal to what is left from the gas processing paid for.
+This is called with enough gas to save locally how much should be refunded to whoever paid for the callback.

 See below a simple implementation of the coin flip game using the TEN platform: